taylordotfish/midislide/README.md

 License
 -------

-Fish MidiSlide is licensed under the GNU General Public License, version 3 or any later version.
+Midislide is licensed under the GNU General Public License, version 3 or any later version.
 See [LICENSE].

 This README file has been released to the public domain using [CC0].